zigguratt/skinux/README.md

 ## Set up a graphical environment
 Your new Arch system is now completely usable as it is.
 Everything is in place for you to be able to sit and stare at a command prompt.
 If you would like to do more than that, the following steps will provide a graphical environment in which you can browse your heart out.

 I've come up with a list of software necessary to support such an environment.
 It's very minimal but completely workable.
-I've also put together a file that will overlay our system to provide pre-sets for many things.
+I've also put together a set of files that will overlay our system to provide pre-sets for many things.
 After you've installed this software you'll have a graphical system that gives you everything you need to start installing the software that _you_ want on your system, not someone else's idea of what you should want.

 ### Clone the `skinux` repository
 We'll use `git` to retrieve this very `skinux` repository: